 Looking for the Swiss Army Knife of event plugins?
 Event Espresso has everything an event planner could ever need.
 Customizable event designs mean that the calendar can match your site exactly, or take on a look all of its own.
 Templates are included for ease of use, but HTML and CSS options are available in case you’re comfortable with those customizations.

-Multiple ticket and pricing options are available and events can span multiple dates and times.
+Multiple ticketing and pricing options are available and events can span multiple dates and times.
 Event Registration helps you know who will be attending.
 Tickets sales are managed with robust options like multiple ticket selections, easy checkout, and payment and tax collection.
 Event Espresso even allows promotional codes.
 Registration and tickets can be tracked and validated via mobile phones.

 Purchasers can receive confirmation emails after purchase along with directions via Google Maps.
 There is even an Event Scheduler that helps attendees add the event to their personal calendars, providing an excellent user experience for your customers.
 Waitlists can be set up for events that sell out.